jesseu/jesseu.github.io/_posts/2021-08-18-diversity-equity-inclusion-thoughts.md

 There is plenty of information available for self-education, so refrain from reaching out directly to people you know are eg. members of a minority group or in a non-dominant position. **It’s your job to educate yourself first**.

->Invest the efforts to elevate the people who are disadvantaged, not to fight the ones who already are in power.
+>"Invest the efforts to elevate the people who are disadvantaged, not to fight the ones who already are in power."

 At work we should try to design organisations equitable and inclusive enough that they can neutralize the effects of discrimination.
 Not everyone can or should be “perfect” people.
 Success should not depend on everyone inside it being 110 % equitable and inclusive.
 In other words, it can be more productive to focus on the structures, ways of working and other organisational items that support a healthy culture instead of trying to convert the individuals choosing a defensive stance (and often enjoy a dominant position).
 Consider investing in the efforts to elevate the people who are disadvantaged, not in fighting the ones who already are in power.